5thWall/mustache-render/README.md

       },
       files : [
         {
-          data: // Path or URL to JS, JSON or YAML file, or POJO
+          data: // Path to JS module, path or URL to JSON or YAML, or POJO
           template: // Path or URL to template file
           dest: // Path to output destination here
         }